where-is-my-org/OBO-flow-with-Azure-AI-Agent-MCP-Deployment-Guide/README.md

     }
     ```
 - 🔑 Get `Ocp-Apim-Subscription-Key` from API-M
-    - Navigate to your API Management instance in the Azure Portal, click on "Subscriptions" from the left-hand menu
+    - Navigate to your API Management instance in the Azure Portal, click on **Subscriptions** from the left-hand menu
     - From the Display named `Built-in all-access subscription` click **...** on it to view **Show/hide keys**
     - Copy the Primary key value